calyxir/calyx/docs/tutorial/frontend-tut.md

 Now we can decide on rules for generating code depending on which AST node we're working on.
 Depending on the AST node, we might need to add code to `cells`, `wires` or `control`.

-### Generate FuTIL Code
+### Generate Calyx Code

-The skeleton of a FuTIL program has three sections, and looks like this:
+The skeleton of a Calyx program has three sections, and looks like this:

 ```
 component main() -> {